folio-org/folio-sample-modules/simple-vertx/README.md

 There are two source files:

- - MainVerticle.java: the "main program", an HTTP server that serves our requests.
+ - MainVerticle.java -- The "main program": an HTTP server that serves our requests.
- - SimpleWebService.java: The web service handlers.
+ - SimpleWebService.java -- The web service handlers.

 There are JSON structures, ready to POST to Okapi for setting up a demonstration of this module:

- - ModuleDescriptor.json: A module description for the module.
+ - ModuleDescriptor.json -- A module description for the module.
- - DeploymentDescriptor: to tell where to deploy the module (localhost, in this case).
+ - DeploymentDescriptor -- to tell where to deploy the module (localhost, in this case).
- - TenantModuleDescriptor.json: A small structure to enable the module for our test tenant.
+ - TenantModuleDescriptor.json -- A small structure to enable the module for our test tenant.

 Other noteworthy files are:

- - Dockerfile: Docker setup.
+ - Dockerfile -- Docker setup.
- - pom.xml: Maven config on how to build the project.
+ - pom.xml -- Maven config on how to build the project.
- - log4j.properties: Configuration for controlling the logging.
+ - log4j.properties -- Configuration for controlling the logging.
- - README.md: This file, explaining what is where and how to use the module.
+ - README.md -- This file, explaining what is where and how to use the module.

 ## Compiling